Best Curling Iron Review – Top 5 Swishest List for Nov. 2017 with Buying Guide

 5. The Beachwaver Beach Waver Pro Curling Iron

 And now, as our friends from Monty Python would say, for something completely different.
-We know we said the HSI kit was our most-expensive choice, but this is twice the price for – as we say – something completely different.
+We know we said the HSI kit was our most-expensive choice, but this is about twice the price for – as we say – something completely different.

 If you want amazing beach waves and curls like you see in fashion magazines and on the red carpet, most standard curling irons aren’t going to cut it.
 You need something special: the Beach Waver.